AizazAhsan/FantasticCinema_JavaFx/README.md

-## Creation
-# A movie theater application created in JavaFX without Scene builder

-## Why?
-# This was created as an end assignement for Java fundamentals
+A movie theater application created in JavaFX without Scene builder This was created as an end assignement for Java fundamentals